MeKo-Christian/WaterColorMap/PLAN.md

 - [ ] Implement LRU cache or Redis
 - [ ] Test server under load
 - [ ] Optimize for cache performance

+### 5.6a Browser Playground (WebAssembly On-Demand)
+- [ ] Compile tile generator to WebAssembly (Go → WASM) using TinyGo or standard Go WASM toolchain
+- [ ] Create a minimal browser UI with Leaflet + IndexedDB/localStorage for client-side tile caching
+- [ ] Implement on-demand tile generation in the browser (fetch OSM data → render → cache → display)
+- [ ] Handle browser memory/performance constraints (limit concurrent generations, use web workers if needed)
+- [ ] Set up GitHub Actions CI workflow to build WASM artifact on commits
+- [ ] Deploy built WASM + demo HTML to GitHub Pages (gh-pages branch or Pages deployment)
+- [ ] Display rendering progress and cache status in the UI
+- [ ] Document browser limitations and expected slowness without proper caching backend
+- [ ] Add disclaimer that this is a proof-of-concept playground, not production-grade

+**Note**: Rendering will be intentionally slow in the browser (seconds per tile) without backend caching.
+Useful for demonstration and exploration, but refer users to the hosted service for production use.

 ### 5.7 Data Update Pipeline
 - [ ] Design periodic data refresh strategy